yochannah/carpentries.org/_posts/2020/08/2020-08-25-Report-from-the-Mega-Coderefinery-workshop.md

 create a hierarchical support structure.

 Online is not simply a temporary substitute for in-person.
-Mega-online is not simply a way to reach more people because we don't have instructors.
+Mega-online is not simply a way to reach more people because we do not have instructors.
 This concept fundamentally takes us closer to the promise of technology for teaching: being able to reach everyone regardless of location and physical limitations.